Facebook Messenger Bot Etiquette

 It’s extremely important to make sure that you stick to Facebook’s terms of service.
 Their main rule is that once your customer initiates contact with your Facebook Messenger chat bot, you can send them an automatic reply.
 And after 24 hours, you can send a follow up.

 You have to keep this in mind at all times.
+This is Facebook Messenger bot etiquette.
 You cannot violate this.
 You cannot try to cheat this.
 It’s very important to make sure that whatever message you send, it is strictly related to your business.

 This is very important.
 It can’t be unrelated spam.
 It can’t be seemingly purely personal because you only have one shot, really, to make a great first impression.